rdeane/MeqSilhouette/docs/source/io.rst

 * **outdirname** Name of the output directory in which to write all the output products of MeqSilhouette, with path relative to $MEQS_DIR

 * **input_fitsimage** Name of the directory containing input fits images named using the naming convention explained in `input/sky_models`_, with path relative to $MEQS_DIR

-  .. note:: Use FITS images as inputs.
-ASCII sky models are only used for testing and specific experiments.
-MeqTrees can potentially offset the sources by +/-1 uas due to precision errors.

 * **input_fitspol**  Toggle 0 or 1 for polarisation simulation; integer or boolean.